-The Contract is personal to the Buyer, who shall not assign or in any way part with the benefit thereof without the Company’s prior written consent.
+24.1 The Contract is personal to the Buyer, who shall not assign, transfer, mortgage, charge, subcontract, delegate, declare a trust over or deal in any other manner with any or all of its rights and obligations under the Contract without the Company’s prior written consent.

-Each and every obligation contained in these conditions shall be treated as a separate obligation and shall be severally enforceable as such notwithstanding the non-enforceability of any other such obligation.
+Each and every obligation contained in these Sale Terms shall be treated as a separate obligation and shall be severally enforceable as such notwithstanding the non-enforceability of any other such obligation.

-The clause headings in these conditions are for convenience only and shall not in any way affect the interpretation of the Contract.
+The clause headings in these Sale Terms are for convenience only and shall not in any way affect the interpretation of the Contract.

-If after the Contract a further contract is howsoever entered into between the Company and the Buyer for the supply of goods, such contract shall be deemed to be entered into subject to these conditions.
+If after the Contract a further contract is entered into between the Company and the Buyer for the supply of Goods, such contract shall be deemed to be entered into subject to these Sale Terms.
 Any such contract shall be deemed to be separate and distinct from any other such contract and from the Contract, and no default by the Company in respect of any one or more such contracts shall entitle the Buyer to withhold payment under any other such contract or under the Contract.

-Any notice required to be given in writing under the Contract shall be given, where possible, by telex or facsimile transmission and otherwise by first class post addressed to the registered office of the party for which it is intended, or to such other address as may be notified in writing in accordance herewith for the purpose, and shall be deemed to have been received, in the case of a telex or facsimile transmission and, in the case of a letter, twenty-four hours after posting.
+Any notice required to be given in writing under the Contract shall be given, where possible, by email or facsimile transmission and otherwise by first class post addressed to the registered office of the party for which it is intended, or to such other address as may be notified in writing in accordance herewith for the purpose, and shall be deemed to have been received, in the case of an email or facsimile transmission and, in the case of a letter, twenty-four hours after posting.
 In providing service by letter, it shall be sufficient to show that the envelope containing the notice was properly addressed and stamped and duly posted.

-The Buyer shall indemnify the Company in full against any liability whatsoever ( including any liability based on the negligence of the Company and/or any liability imposed on the Company by virtue of part 1 Consumer Protection Act 1987 ) which it may incur resulting from any claim made against the Company by any third party, including without limitation any employee or agent of the Buyer or any subsequent buyer or hirer or other bailee of the Goods or any of them, arising or arisen directly or indirectly out of the performance and/or any non-performance and/or breach of the Contract and/or otherwise out of or connected with the manufacture and/or supply of the Goods or any of them.
+The Buyer shall indemnify the Company in full against any liability whatsoever which it may suffer or incur resulting from any claim made against the Company by any third party, including without limitation any employee or agent of the Buyer or any subsequent buyer or hirer or other bailee of the Goods or any of them, arising or arisen directly or indirectly out of the performance and/or any non-performance and/or breach of the Contract by the Buyer.

 30.4 The expert shall be required by the parties to use all reasonable endeavours to render his decision within 30 days following the receipt of the information requested or if this is not possible so soon thereafter as may reasonably be practicable and the parties shall co-operate fully with the expert to achieve this objective.